QuantEcon/lecture-jax/lectures/arellano.md

 v_c, v_d, q, B_star = solve(ae)
 ```

-Compute the bond price schedule as seen in figure 3 of Arellano (2008)
+Compute the bond price schedule as seen in figure 3 of {cite}`Are08`

 ```{code-cell} ipython3
 :hide-output: false